 Degree Candidacy Extended

 Upon the recommendation of their departments and the approval of the Graduate School, students who do not complete their PhD degrees after the one-year enrollment extension may remain doctoral candidates for up to five years.
 Departmental recommendations and Graduate School approval are required for each year of extended degree candidacy.
 Extended degree candidates are not registered for any courses, have no enrollment status, and receive none of the benefits available to registered Washington University students, including student loan deferment.
 International students are not eligible for Degree Candidacy Extended status.

-PhD candidates are not admitted as part-time students, and non-resident status will no longer be available to indicate part-time status.
+PhD candidates are not admitted as part-time students.
 Part-time status will be calculated strictly on the basis of registration in fewer than 9 course units without LGS 9000 registration and will be permitted only in extraordinary circumstances.

 Courses and Tuition Remission

 The Graduate School will approve tuition remission for up to 72 units of course work.
 The 72-unit calculation includes course work transferred from other graduate programs.

 Students pursuing a certificate or an unrelated master's degree in addition to their PhD must consult the departments and advisers about credit sharing between the programs.
 Tuition remission for units in excess of 72 will not be provided by the Graduate School.